c-skills/rust1/README.md

 ----------------------------

 One personal thing that I can't get over when *just compiling* rust programs is that it notoriously contacts/downloads rustup servers and downloads stuff without my consent.
-Can you please change that?
-You wouldn't believe but there is folks which works offline and just wants to `compile this`, without being forced to go online and to dl 500MB of binaries before a single line of code is translated.
+Can someone please change that?
+You wouldn't believe but there is folks which works offline and just wants to `compile this`, without being forced to go online and to dl 500MB of binaries before a single line of code is even translated.